Yulia Nachalova: Illness and death

 Nachalova suffered from long-term health problems starting in 2017, when she was diagnosed with gout.
 Earlier, in 2007, she had suffered from kidney failure and blood poisoning after a failed plastic surgery.

 On 8 March 2019, during a rehearsal for an event in Moscow, Nachalova passed out.
 She was subsequently taken to hospital.
 Her situation worsened and she started suffering from gangrene in her legs.
-On 13 March, she was brought into an artificial coma as docters operated on her legs.
+On 13 March, she was brought into an artificial coma as doctors operated on her legs.

 Nachalova died in the morning of 16 March 2019.
-Her doctor cited her dead as an accident, stating that she died from an infection following the operation and claiming that rumours saying that Nachalova suffered from lupus and diabetes were untrue.
+Her doctor cited her death as an accident, stating that she died from an infection following the operation and claiming that rumours saying that Nachalova suffered from lupus and diabetes were untrue.
 Her doctor claimed that Nachalova's death was a result of a "list of unfortunate events", which included her earlier problems with anorexia nervosa in the early 2000s.

 Personal life

 Nachalova was married to singer Dmitry Lanskoy (Premyer-Ministr) from 2001 to 2004.
-From 2006 to 2011 she was married to Evgeni Aldonin.
+From 2006 to 2011 she was married to the footballer Evgeni Aldonin.
 They had one child, a daughter named Vera Aldonina (born 1 December 2006).

 Nachalova lived with professional hockey player Alexander Frolov from 2011 to 2016.